 Peabody Leatherworkers Museum

 Permanent Collection: Come explore machinery once used in some of Peabody’s own leather factories.
-These original machines such as the measuring machine, tannery horses, and belly stalking machine were once essential to the Peabody leather industry.
+These original machines such as the measuring machine, tannery horses, and belly staking machine No. L were once essential to the Peabody leather industry.

 LIFE’S Leathers